f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

     .. note:: The "PORTS" section shows the container mapping.
 In this case the nodes local IP and port 32768 are mapped to the container.
 We can use this info to connect to the container in the next step.

 #.
 The httpd container "myapache, is running on kube-master (10.1.10.21) and port 32768.
-To test connect to the server via chrome.
+To test, connect to the webserver via chrome.

     .. code-block:: console